GuilhermeStracini/apiclient-boilerplate-dotnet/README.md

 # API Client boilerplate template

+A boilerplate API client template for those that want to build a .NET API clients wrappers

 <!-- Remove next lines until the next comment section -->

 ## Instructions on how to use this template